tomhodgins/responsive.style/src/techniques/scalable-element.md

 ---
 title: Scaling any HTML Element
 keywords: scalable, maintain, aspect ratio, image map, fixed layout, pixel based, non-responsive, fixed
+description: How can you make an element with a fixed size scalable?
+JavaScript can be used to help scale any HTML element, learn how to use JavaScript and CSS together to scale any HTML element you might ever need to resize.
 ---

 Sometimes while styling a responsive website you encounter layouts where you are not able to easily make it scalable.
 If you ever have part of a document with a set width and height, this technique can help you make it scalable based on a simple formula for the scaling factor: `scale = desiredwidth / nativeWidth`